 Why investing in real estate works

-Paying your kid’s debt
+Paying your child’s debt

 Why investing in real estate is low risk, high return